danya543/danya543/README.md

 - Framework: React, Redux, Axios, Next.js.
 - Knowledge of version control systems, especially Git.
 - Familiarity with branching, merging, and pull requests.
-- Experience with build tools like Webpack, Vite, Vercel, Parsel.
+- Experience with build tools like Webpack, Vite, Vercel, Parcel.
 - Basic understanding of design principles to collaborate effectively with designers.
 - Familiarity with design tool Figma.